PavolBriatka/Closer-to-the-Stars/README.md

 <h1>Closer to the Stars</h1>
 <p><b>Keywords:</b> AsyncTask, Interface, Fragments, Recyclerview, Parcelable, responsive design, YouTube API, bottom sheet, download feature, share feature, connectivity checks, runtime permissions, menus, shared preferences</p>
+<p>This application has been released to production on GooglePlay Store: https://play.google.com/store/apps/details?id=com.briatka.pavol.closertostars</p>
 <p>This Android application is designed for all astronomy and astrophysics enthusiasts or simply for all people who like to observe
 the beauty of the infinite universe that surrounds us.</p><p>The application communicates with the NASA APOD (Astronomy Picture Of the Day) database and brings the user a new image (or video) every day along with its description.
 Moreover, the application shows an image gallery